kalk-ak/Catch-Parking-Violators/README.md

 ### Parking Violation Detector 🚗🚙

-This project is a Python script designed to catch parking violations in cases where users register multiple vehicles under the same account.
+This project is a Python script I designed for Kellog Square Parking Ramp in Minneapolis to catch parking violations in cases where users register multiple vehicles under the same account and parked more than 1 car at the same time.

 🛑 The Problem